dylan-kwon/vote-chain/contract/README.md

 ## ChainLink Setup

-In the smart contract, you need to set up and provide environment variables for using ChainLink, ensuring they are encrypted.
+To use ChainLink in a smart contract, you need to refer to the following documentation to set up the environment variables.
+Then, encrypt the environment variables and provide them to the smart contract.

 - [Environment Setup](./script)
 - [Generate Secret Key](./script/src/secrets)